 As a Stipendium Hungaricum scholarship holder, your university studies in Hungary will be supported in many ways depending on the academic programme you applied for.
-See how the scholarship contributes to your academic years.
+See how the scholarship contributes to your studies in Hungary.

-Tuition-free education Your tuition fee is completely covered by the scholarship.
+1. Tuition-free education Your tuition fee is completely covered by the scholarship.